Best Of18 min read

 Cons:

-- Pricing scales aggressively — gets expensive faster than you'd expect
+• Pricing scales aggressively — gets expensive faster than expected

-- Recent UI changes have genuinely frustrated long-time users
+• Recent UI changes have frustrated long-time users

 #7.
 MailerLite — Best for Simplicity-First AI Teams

 MailerLite is what Mailchimp would be if it stayed humble.
-Clean, fast, and it doesn't bury you in features you'll never touch.
-For small AI teams that want email marketing to just work without hiring a dedicated marketing ops person, MailerLite is the pick — and I think it's genuinely underrated in most comparison articles.
+Clean, fast, and it doesn't bury you in features you'll never use.
+For small AI teams that want email marketing to actually work without hiring a dedicated marketing ops person, MailerLite is the obvious pick — and I think it's genuinely underrated in most comparison articles.

 The automation builder is surprisingly capable despite the simple aesthetic.
 You get conditional logic, behavioral triggers, and multi-step sequences without the steep learning curve.
-The website and landing page builder is polished.
-And the pricing — especially with 1,000 free contacts — makes it one of the best value propositions for bootstrapped AI startups.
-(Side note: the fact that Mailchimp only gives you 500 free contacts while MailerLite gives you 1,000 has never made sense to me, given Mailchimp's much higher name recognition.)
+After using it for a week, I was struck by how much work I could get done without feeling like I was fighting the interface.
+The website and landing page builder is polished, and the pricing — especially with 1,000 free contacts — is genuinely one of the best value propositions for bootstrapped AI startups.

 Key Features: